Course Outline

 Requirements

-• Proficiency in utilizing the Linux command line, understanding the Linux file system, managing Linux networking, and scripting with bash.
+• Proficiency in using the Linux command line, understanding the Linux file system, managing Linux networking, and writing bash scripts.

-• Experience with Docker and Linux container technology for government applications.
+• Experience with Docker and Linux container technology.

-• Familiarity with Kubernetes concepts and their application in scalable infrastructure solutions.
+• Familiarity with Kubernetes concepts for government applications.

 21 Hours